 Once you have the serial number for your date, you will need to format the cell with the date serial number to make it look like a date as we have done for the DATEVALUE function.
 To do that, select the serial numbers and select the ‘Date’ option from the ‘Number Format’ drop-down menu in the ‘Home’ tab.

-So, there you have 5 different ways to convert dates formatted as text in Excel.
+That’s it, these are the 5 different ways you can convert dates formatted as text to dates in Excel.